hardliner66/timetracking/README.md

 # if true, tt will recursively search parent dirs for project settings
 enable_project_settings = true

-# minimum amount of minutes of break time per day
+# minimum amount of minutes of break time per day.
+# if you have less than this amount of break per day,
+# the calculation will automatically add the additional
+# break time needed to get to this number
 min_daily_break = 0

 # set the daily time goal